relaycorp/ddos-report/src/content/docs/systems/public-goods.md

 title: Protect public goods from DDoS attacks
 sidebar:
   label: Public goods
-  order: 5
+  order: 3
-next: false
 ---

-We refer to _public goods_ as servers accessible to any device on the Internet without requiring users to log in.
+We refer to _public goods_ as servers accessible to any device on the Internet without requiring users to create an account.
 These servers are essential in virtually all decentralised systems, ensuring that users aren't priced out or forced to provide personally identifiable information (e.g. email address, phone number).
 Examples include: